DaGooseYT/ss-decoder/README.md

 # Two Transistor Surround Sound Decoder / Vocal Remover Preamplifier
-A very simple two transistor surround sound decoder or vocal remover preamplifier based off two Class A audio amplifiers.
+A very simple two transistor surround sound decoder or vocal remover preamplifier based off two combined common collector and common emmiter Class A audio amplifiers.
 This method of surround sound decoding simply isolates the out of phase audio in a stereo mix.

 Watch the video on how to build: https://youtu.be/4wfMt4YOYYA